 9. Menopause and Boob Sagging

 According to the research, published in 2013 in Dermato-Endocrinology journal, estrogen deficiency following menopause results in atrophic skin changes and acceleration of skin aging.
-The skin becomes thinner with less collagen, decreased elasticity, increased wrinkling, increased dryness and reduced vascularity.
+The skin becomes thinner with less collagen, decreased elasticity, increased wrinkling, increased dryness,

 Yep, we don’t get younger.
 However, thanks to advanced medicine, there are plenty over-the-counter supplements that can help slow down the aging while supporting and nourishing your body.